OpenSUTD/sutd_co/README.md

 - 'bg-masthead.jpg' is the big image on our home screen, the first image that greets you
 - 'bg-callout.jpg' is the background image for the 'Join us' section.

-Alternatively, you can leave the new name in, just that you'll need to rename every mention in the code, which isn't too tough to do and should be the proper practice.
+Alternatively, you can leave the new name in, just that you'll need to rename every mention in the code.

 ---